markfranciose/drops_of_knowledge/aws/udemy/section_7.md

 Redshift is a good choice if the DB stress is caused by mgmt running OLAP transacttions on it.

-## Aurora
+## S7 Aurora
 AWS proprietary, MySQL compaitble.
 Speed and availabilty of high-end commercial databases with the simplicity and cost effectiveness of FOSS DBs.
 Less costly than Oracle... etc.
 (Aurora... no questions just yet).
 Starts w/ 10 GB, scales to 64TB.
 Autoscales
-COmpute can scale to 32vCPUs, 244GBs
+Compute can scale to 32vCPUs, 244GBs
 2 copies of DBin each AZ, min of 3 AZs.
 Highly redundant, self-healing.
 2 types of replicas -